Sebazzz/sebazzz.github.io/_posts/2020-11-25-how-to-btt-skr-cr6-installation.md

 You also want to raise the X-axis to about half of the total Z-height of the printer.
 Put the hot-end in the middle of X axis, and put the bed in the center of the printer.
 This will make sure that we have sufficient time to act if homing would fail for some reason.

-If you have the Creality enclosure and use the BTT TFT, do put the TFT directly on the bottom of the enclosure.
+If you have the Creality enclosure and use the BTT TFT, don't put the TFT directly on the bottom of the enclosure until you have a mount.
 The Creality enclosure is conductive and will short out your touch screen.

 ### Powering on!